idiot-io/8Bit-Mini-Mixtape/readme.md

 ##### Etching Using Ferric chloride
 ferric 1:1 water

+this is a post mortem release. included is a photo of the color chart from PCBway fab and color matched in SVG

 (we Should Ditch the ferric and switch to NaPS approx 200-300g per liter water at 50C)